 - Always do a patch test on your skin first before applying shea butter to your scalp to make sure you don’t have any reaction to it.

 - If you can’t find raw shea butter, there are loads of hair care products with shea butter as an ingredient.
-We’ve added it to our Curl Cream to keep moisture on lock and your curls silky smooth and our Deep Conditioning Curl Mask for a rich and restorative treatment.
+We’ve added it to our 03 Cream to keep moisture on lock and your curls silky smooth and our 05 Curl Mask for a rich and restorative treatment.

 We LOVE to see the results from your new curls care routine.
 Tag us in IG @holycurls for a chance to get featured